 • Possession of a valid driver's license

-• Ability to work during exposure to inclement weather.
+• Ability to work in inclement weather.

 • Incumbents must be able to walk over rough terrain while lifting/packing up to 50 pounds, to safely navigate wadeable streams in hip boots and waders, and to walk up to eight miles a day along stream banks and trails.

-Desired Specialty Minimum Qualifications:
+Desired Specialty Minimum Qualification

 • Transportation to and from field to regional office location